HarshitSuru/major-project/README.md

-# 🌍 Wanderlust
+# 🌍 TripNest

-**Wanderlust** is a full-stack travel platform where users can discover travel destinations, leave reviews, and property owners can list their places.
+**TripNest** is a full-stack travel platform where users can discover travel destinations, leave reviews, and property owners can list their places.
 The application features user authentication, dynamic content management, and a clean UI using EJS templates.

 ---